-Note: Traveling during the COVID pandemic is a highly personal choice and should account for your personal comfort, tolerance for risk, and overall health.
+Note: Traveling during the COVID-19 pandemic is a highly personal choice and should take into account your personal comfort, tolerance for risk, and overall health.
 The conditions, status, and entrance requirements of various destinations are in constant flux, so please check local authorities for the latest information.
 Also, please review the State Department and CDC’s latest guidelines to ensure you’re ready and able to travel.

 To say it was a very personal decision to travel to Italy in the middle of a global pandemic would be an understatement.